 Ambient air concentrations of ozone, CO, and NO2 in the vicinity of LAX are monitored at the West Los Angeles VA Hospital monitoring station.
-PM10 and SO2 are monitored at the Westchester Parkway monitoring station; PM2.5 is monitored at the Lynwood monitoring station.
+Ozone, CO, NO2, PM10, and SO2 are monitored at the Westchester Parkway monitoring station; ozone, CO, NO2, and PM2.5 areis monitored at the Lynwood monitoring station.
 Table 4.3-10 shows ozone and particulate matter data for the past 3years.
 Because concentrations of other pollutants are below the state and federal standards, the region is designated attainment for the other pollutants.